 You don't always have to travel far for inspiration, as our designers discovered at Clerkenwell when they were introduced to some of the team behind the interior design and space planning at the Royal Bank of Scotland.
 Just around the corner from Amos beech (from a national perspective), the world class headquarters for RBS are located, Scotland's largest company and the fifth biggest bank worldwide.
 The team were invited to come and have a look at their recently revamped spaces.
 Obviously, that offer was accepted enthusiastically and today we went to have a look.

-Interior design Edinburgh
+Commercial interior design Edinburgh

 RBS is located on a site that is named Gogarburn.
 The remains that were discovered in 2003 near the site suggest the site was used for agriculture in medieval times.
 The architects for the RBS Gogarburn development were Scottish based Michael Laird Architects and London based RHWL Architects.
 The concept was that of a business community with offices, restaurant, shops, leisure facilities, nursery and a training/conference centre.
 The main building at Gogarburn therefore has a clear social/community focus and circulation pattern.